Cristero War: Beginning of violence

 On 14 August, government agents staged a purge of the Chalchihuites, Zacatecas, chapter of the Association of Catholic Youth and executed its spiritual adviser, Father Luis Bátiz Sainz.
 The execution caused a band of ranchers, led by Pedro Quintanar, to seize the local treasury and to declare themselves in rebellion.
 At the height of the rebellion, they held a region including the entire northern part of Jalisco.
 Luis Navarro Origel, mayor of Pénjamo, Guanajuato, led another uprising on 28 September.
 His men were defeated by federal troops in the open land around the town but retreated into the mountains, where they engaged in guerrilla warfare.
 In support of the two guerrilla Apache clans, the Chavez and Trujillos helped smuggle arms, munitions, and supplies from the US state of New Mexico.

-That was followed by a 29 September uprising in Durango, led by Trinidad Mora, and an 4 October rebellion in southern Guanajuato, led by former General Rodolfo Gallegos.
+That was followed by a 29 September uprising in Durango, led by Trinidad Mora, and a 4 October rebellion in southern Guanajuato, led by former General Rodolfo Gallegos.
 Both rebel leaders adopted guerrilla tactics since their forces were no match for federal troops.
 Meanwhile, rebels in Jalisco, particularly the region northeast of Guadalajara, quietly began assembling forces.
 Led by 27-year-old René Capistrán Garza, the leader of the Mexican Association of Catholic Youth, the region would become the main focal point of the rebellion.

-A portrait of Rodolfo Gallegos, a key leader of the Cristero movement during the Mexican Cristero War (1926-1929).
+A portrait of Rodolfo Gallegos, a key leader of the Cristero movement during the Mexican Cristero War (1926–1929).

 The formal rebellion began on 1 January 1927 with a manifesto sent by Garza, A la Nación ("To the Nation").
 It declared that "the hour of battle has sounded" and that "the hour of victory belongs to God."
 With the declaration, the state of Jalisco, which had been seemingly quiet since the Guadalajara church uprising, exploded.
 Bands of rebels moving in the "Los Altos" region northeast of Guadalajara began seizing villages and were often armed with only ancient muskets and clubs.
 The rebels had scarce logistical supplies and relied heavily on the Feminine Brigades of St. Joan of Arc and raids on towns, trains, and ranches to supply themselves with money, horses, ammunition, and food.
 By contrast, the Calles government was supplied with arms and ammunition by the American government later in the war.
 In at least one battle, American pilots provided air support for the Federal Army against the Cristero rebels.